Why this course is different

 (Included in full purchase)

-Understanding Subpoenas, Court Orders, and Requests for Records
+Legal Lens: Understanding Subpoenas, Court Orders, and Record Requests

 -